railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 * purchase journal.

-So to obtain the detailed breakdown of a support contract you only have to look at the service journal for the analytic account corresponding to the contract in question.
+So to obtain the detailed breakdown of a support contract, you only have to look at the service journal for the analytic account corresponding to the contract in question.

 Finally, the analytic account can be used to forecast future needs.
 For example, monthly planning of staff on different projects can be seen as an analytic budget limited to the service journal.
-Accounting entries are expressed in quantities (such as number of hours, and numbers of products) and in amounts in units of currency (USD or GBP perhaps).
+Accounting entries are expressed in quantities (such as number of hours, and numbers of products), and in amounts in units of currency (USD or GBP perhaps).

-So you can set up planning on the basis just of quantities.
+So you can set up planning on just the basis of quantities.
 Analyzing the analytic budget enables you to compare the budget (that is, your plan) to the services actually carried out by month end.

 .. tip:: Cash Budgets